Autodesk-Forge/forge-bim360search/README.md

     "FORGE_CLIENT_SECRET": "your secret here",
     "FORGE_CALLBACK_URL": "http://localhost:3000/api/forge/callback/oauth",
     "FORGE_WEBHOOK_URL": "http://YOUR HOST OR NGROK ADDRESS",
+    "FORGE_PARALLEL_JOBS": "20",
     "OAUTH_DATABASE": "mongodb+srv://<username>:<password>@clusterX-a1b2c4.mongodb.net/bim360search?retryWrites=true",
     "ELASTIC_SEARCH_SERVER": "https://search-yourElasticSearch.region.es.amazonaws.com",
-    "AWS_REGION": "us-east-1",
+    "AWS_REGION": "where the Elastic Search is running, e.g. us-east-1",
     "AWS_ACCESS_KEY": "your AWS access key here",
     "AWS_SECRET_KEY": "your AWS secret key here"
 },
 ```

 Open `http://localhost:3000` to start the app.
 Select **Index my BIM 360 Account** before using (this process may take a while).
+Check the `http://localhost:3000/dashboard` to see the jobs running (Hangfire dashboard).

 ## Deployment

 > Due to memory usage, it's likely that this sample will **crash** on Heroku free & hobby tier (limited to 512Mb of memory).
+It may work if drawing do not have much metadata.

 To deploy this application to Heroku, the **Callback URL** for Forge must use your `.herokuapp.com` address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for Forge.